 Lincoln's Formative Years in Indiana (1816-1830)

-Lincoln's Formative Years in Indiana (1816-1830) - The second of the new penny designs pays tribute to Abraham Lincoln's youth in Indiana, where he worked as a rail splitter for the railroad.
+The second of the new penny designs pays tribute to Abraham Lincoln's youth in Indiana, where he worked as a rail-splitter for the railroad.
 In the image, designed and sculpted by United States Mint Sculptor-Engraver Charles Vickers, Lincoln is depicted reading during a break from what must have been backbreaking work!
-Can you imagine how much force you'd have to swing that type of mallet with, to split a reasonably thick log the way it is depicted here?
-The graceful portrait of the young Lincoln, with his tall, lanky frame relaxing as he caresses the book in his arms completes the design for this coin.
+The graceful portrait of the young Lincoln, with his tall, lanky frame relaxing as he caresses the book in his arms, completes this coin's design.

 03 of 06